How to Calculate Load Test Target Numbers

 com.xceptance.xlt.loadtests.TRegisteredOrder.arrivalRate = 100

-These are still approximated numbers.
-Feel free to round them up, this is not science.
+These are still approximate numbers.
+Feel free to round them up; this is not an exact science.
 It’s always best to check your test runs carefully to see if the desired arrival rate was achieved.
-If all users were required to run to achieve the arrival rate, either the user number is too low or the server too slow.
-You might even see that you could not achieve the arrival rate goal at all, so you need to add more users if the server is still not overloaded.
+If all users were required to run to achieve the arrival rate, either the user number is too low, or the server is too slow.
+You might even find that you could not achieve the arrival rate goal at all; in that case, you need to add more users if the server is still not overloaded.

-If your server is toast, there is not need to bump up the user number.
-The next run will yield the same or even a worse result.
+If your server is overloaded, there is no need to increase the user number.
+The next run will yield the same or an even worse result.